 Call for Abstracts

-Abstract submissions for the 2018 Safety and Quality Conference have now closed.
+Abstract submissions for the 2019 Safety and Quality Conference will open in June 2019.

 Please read the guidelines below carefully.
 Abstracts not submitted in this format may not be considered for review.
 If you have any difficulties or queries about the abstract format, please contact the Conference Secretariat by email.